-- Do you think it is easier to write a six-word story or a long story?
+- Do you think it is easier to write a short or long story?

-- Have students pair up and re-write a familiar story – be it a classic novel, fairytale, or nursery rhyme
+- Have learners pair up and re-write a familiar story – a classic novel, fairytale, or nursery rhyme.

-- After 10 minutes have students read their stories to the class and wrap up with a discussion based around the following questions:
+- After 10 minutes, have learners read their stories to the class and wrap up with a discussion based on the following questions:

-- What skills do you practice writing so concisely?
+- What skills do you practice by writing so concisely?

-- What is lost, and gained, adhering to a strict word count?
+- What is lost and gained by adhering to a strict word count?

 - Is this easier or harder than long-form writing?

-Remember digital means more than just the same words on a different canvas.
-As famed academic Marshall McLuhan wrote, “The medium is the message” – the format that a message is written in implicitly influences how it is produced and perceived.
+Remember, digital means more than just the same words on a different canvas.
+As famed academic Marshall McLuhan wrote, “The medium is the message” – the format in which a message is written implicitly influences how it is produced and perceived.

-A pen and paper activity is not necessarily nostalgic if it puts into practice the principles of digital media, like the need to be concise.
+A pen and paper activity is not necessarily nostalgic if it puts digital media principles into practice, as the need to be concise.

 A Case for Spellcheck

 LanguageTool is an online program that detects spelling, grammar, and syntax errors.
 It can be tailored to over 20 languages and specific English variants like UK, Australian, and New Zealand.
 Using a processor like LanguageTool helps learners develop style and grammar skills by running their writing through a robust filter picking up the mistakes that a standard spelling and grammar check might miss.

-It is often argued that spell and grammar checks are reducing literacy, however, it has been found that new words are being produced at a faster rate, and according to a Stanford study, writing more than ever.
+It is often argued that spelling and grammar checkers are reducing literacy.
+However, it has been found that new words are being produced faster, and according to a Stanford study, used in writing more than ever.
 And with spelling errors becoming increasingly fatal in job applications, we are arguably more literate and less tolerant of errors than ever.

-“[A spelling error] says that an individual cannot produce work to a given standard no matter how qualified they might be” says Mencap CEO, Mark Goldring, in WIRED.
+“[A spelling error] says that an individual cannot produce work to a given standard no matter how qualified they might be,” says Mencap CEO Mark Goldring.